 If you’re looking for the one cenote that has it all, the Sac Actun cenote is the top cenote to visit in all of Mexico.

 With the largest underground cave system, the Sac Actun cenote is perfect for swimming and snorkeling.
 Tours are available at this cenote that include both at a price of 450 pesos ($22.50 USD) per person.

 At the Sac Actun cenote, expert guides will take you through numerous underground caves and tell you more about the Mayan history.
-On your visit, you’ll get to see a part of the largest cave system in Yucatan peninsula, see underground stalactite formations and enjoy a nice snorkeling experience in the water.
+On your visit, you’ll get to see a part of the largest cave system in the Yucatan peninsula, see underground stalactite formations, and enjoy a nice snorkeling experience in the water.

 The price to visit the Sac Actun cenote is a bit steeper than other cenotes in the area but includes guides and snorkeling rental.
 Just about anyone that visits this cenote claims, it was their favorite cenote in all of Mexico.